gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 </figure>

-## Checklist -to do before logging in the Data Aggregator DAGI
+## Checklist - to do before logging in the Data Aggregator DAGI

 <br>✅ My **institution** is **registered on [GRSciColl](https://scientific-collections.gbif.org/institution/search?country=CH){:target="_blank"}**.